PublicDataWorks/complaint-manager/README.md

 ### Set docker hosts for Postgres db and Redis

+> **Note**
-**Note:** You only need this if you are trying to run tests outside of the containers OR if you want to run DB migrations
+> You only need this if you are trying to run tests outside of the containers OR if you want to run DB migrations

 - We depend on access to the local db container for running `server` tests in our IDE and also for running up/down migrations locally
 - We depend on access to the local redis instance for debugging purposes and for running `worker` tests